kyle-barth/S.O.L.I.D-TypeScript/2. Open Closed/README.md

 }

 // ... later on in the code
-function calculateAreas(shapes: Shape[]) {
+function calculateAreas(shapes: Shape[]): number[] {
     return shapes.map((shape: Shape) => shape.getArea());
 }
 ```

 The calculateAreas function passes the Open / Closed Priciple as each time we add a new shape class that implements our shape interface - we don't to modify the calculateAreas function.
-Closed for modification, Open for extension.
+So we can extend the functionality without modifying the code - Open for extension, Closed for modification.